 For reasons of safety, or better: lack of maintenance.
 But anyhow, in the last couple of years a group of fellow villagers has been renovating the church.

 In my work I visit a lot of companies around the country of the Netherlands.
-So one day I was in Velserbroek and saw a left over spire.
+So one day I was in Velserbroek and I saw a left over spire.